Slurm Plugin

 • properly configured users and groups (i.e. all users with the same name have the same UID, group, group ID on all machines connected to the cluster)

-For more information about configuring and running a Slurm cluster, please see the Slurm documenation.
+For more information about configuring and running a Slurm cluster, please see the Slurm documentation.
 Information about available Slurm plugins can also be found in the Slurm documentation in the relevant section.
 For example, here is the documentation about Slurm Accounting which also includes information about the available plugins and how to use them.

 Below is an example of a launcher configuration which might be used in this scenario: